Peter Franco

 Peter Franco (November 27, 1973) is an audio engineer and music producer.
 Franco was first recognized for his work in 2007 on Daft Punk's Alive 2007 album.
-He recorded, and assisted in mixing Random Access Memories by Daft Punk in 2013, winning the 2014 Grammy Award for Best Engineered Album, Non-Classical.
+He recorded, and assisted in mixing Random Access Memories by Daft Punk in 2013.
 He has been one of four engineers for Daft Punk studio recordings since 2008.

+Grammy Awards

+Franco has won five Grammy Awards for his work as audio engineer on albums by Daft Punk: